horia141/horia141.github.io/_drafts/2016-12-06-stay-in-school.md

 - The competition is doing it.
 Your peers from other universities are doing it.
 They're gonna come in the workforce knowing a lot more than you.
 - It's free.
 Few countries in the world where this is the case.
 Even in the cases where it's not the ROI is still there.
 - Work is work.
 It's not all experience and personal growth.
 It's also boring meetings, deadlines, bad colleagues, dependence on coffee, no more coffee, commutes through [this](http://www.hotnews.ro/stiri-administratie_locala-21361934-foto-cauzele-aglomeratiei-infernale-din-metrou-trenurile-nu-mai-fac-fata-intr-oras-paralizat-suprafata-subteran.htm) or [this](http://observator.tv/social/trafic-aglomerat-la-iesirile-din-capitala-trasee-alternative-149882.html).

+Some Tips For Using Your University Years Wisely
+---

+Rule #1 is that you are in charge of your education.

 Some Alternatives
 ---